Start an Application

 International Cochran Piano Competition is an online piano competition that gives you a chance to focus on your professional, artistic, and personal development.

 The Competition was created in 2014 as the first entirely online piano competition in the world and was inspired by the music of Julian Cochran – Australian composer.
 So far, five editions have taken place, in which 500 pianists from all over the world participated.
 Its unique formula allows participants to submit recordings of their performances digitally, with no traveling required.
 The repertoire has to consist of Julian Cochran’s music.
+As the Competition is supposed to be accessible for everyone, there is no upper age limit.

 - No upper age limit